 As part of the revised colorectal patient pathway, the QFIT test can now be ordered through ICE (as from 3.9.18).
 More information provided below under 'Other guidance'

 The Main laboratory contact number is : 0141 354 9060 (89060 for use within the hospital).
 An auto-attendant system is in operation to route your call more effectively.
-You will be able to choose from a number of options:
+As of Monday 1st October, the answer service for Biochemistry has changed.
+The number of options available for this number has been reduced from 5 to 4.
+Please listen carefully to the new message which will direct you as follow:

-4) Interpretation of results, clinical advice and emergency requests for adult patients
+4) For interpretation of results, clinical advice and emergency requests, press 4

 Our address is :